dchapes/fmtless/Readme.md

-# fmtless: Formatted output convenience without the `fmt` bloat
+# fmtless: All the convenience of `fmt` without the bloat
 by Cathal Garvey, ©2016, Released under the GNU AGPLv3 or later

-## Why Avoid `fmt`?
+### Why Avoid `fmt`?
 The `fmt` library is a super-rich way to present and parse data in your Go application.
 I love `fmt`; everyone loves `fmt`!

 However, `fmt` is really big, adding a large premium to output binaries.
 For straight compilation to static binaries, this isn't usually a dealbreaker (*cf.* the success of Go overall).

-However, in edge-cases, like embedding Go in storage-constrained devices, or compiling many small apps in Go, or when [transpiling to JS](https://github.com/gopherjs/gopherjs), the premium can be really costly.
+However, in edge-cases, like embedding Go in storage-constrained devices, or shipping a collection of small apps in Go, or when [transpiling to JS](https://github.com/gopherjs/gopherjs), the premium can be really costly.
 In my own experience, removing `fmt` from a GopherJS application removed 0.5Mb from the output Javascript,